 And do you know that these toy bulldogs were once used as ratters?
 That’s true!
 With their small size and ability to stay super alert all the time, these dogs were used to chase and catch even the fastest and smartest rats.
 However, nowadays, this dog breed is mainly being used as a family pet.

 Since they are not huge or bulky, they don’t need too much space to play, and that’s why they are also compatible with apartment-style living.
-However, they can live only in regions or households with moderate temperatures since they cannot sustain too cold or too hot temperatures.
+However, they can only live in regions or households with moderate temperatures since they cannot sustain temperatures that are too cold or too hot.

 Even though these little bulldogs are free thinkers, they are also intelligent enough to understand their owners’ desires.
 Due to this, even the first-time dog owner can consider keeping this muscular dog as his family pet.